yakob-abada/react-auth/README.md

-# Auth React app.
+## React JWT Authentication example

+In this tutorial, we’re gonna build a React JWT Authentication example with LocalStorage, React Router, Axios and Bootstrap (without Redux).
+I will show you:

+- JWT Authentication Flow for User Signup & User Login
+- Project Structure for React JWT Authentication with LocalStorage, React Router & Axios
+- Creating React Components with Form Validation
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts